Skip to main content

 4. Data Retrieval by nOps

-• nOps uses the configured IAM permissions to access Bedrock Model Invocation Logs
+• nOps uses the configured IAM permissions to access Bedrock data from the S3 large data delivery location

 5. Data Processing